AdobeDocs/experience-platform.en/help/xdm/tutorials/create-schema-ui.md

 ## Set a schema field as an identity field {#identity-field}

-Schemas are used for ingesting data into [!DNL Experience Platform], and that data is ultimately used to identify individuals and stitch together information coming from multiple sources.
-To facilitate this process, key fields must be marked as "[!UICONTROL Identity]" fields within applicable schemas.
+The standard data structure that schemas provide can be leveraged to identify data belonging to the same individual across multiple sources, allowing for various downstream use cases such as segmentation, reporting, data science analysis, and more.
+In order to stitch data based on individual identities, key fields must be marked as "[!UICONTROL Identity]" fields within applicable schemas.

 [!DNL Experience Platform] makes it easy to denote an identity field through the use of an **[!UICONTROL Identity]** checkbox in the [!DNL Schema Editor].
 However, you must determine which field is the best candidate to use as an identity, based on the nature of your data.